 For example, you can use the noindex meta standard to block access to pages for new and not-yet-trusted users.
 Like this:

 <html> <head> <META NAME="googlebot" CONTENT="noindex">

-Your users care about your community and are annoyed by spam too.
+Your users care about your website and are annoyed by spam too.
 Let them help you solve the problem.

 - Allow trusted users to flag spam comments or threads when they see it.
 This type of system can be abused, so you should be careful how it’s implemented.
 One option is to temporarily remove a post or thread that has crossed a threshold of spam reports until it has been manually reviewed.